Anirudh-rao/Rust.org/1.HelloWorld/Readme.md

 5. `eprintln!`: same as eprint! but a newline is appended.

 All parse text in the same fashion.
 As a plus, Rust checks formatting correctness at compile time.

+`std::fmt` contains many traits which govern the display of text.
+The base form of two important ones are listed below:

+1. `fmt::Debug`: Uses the {:?} marker.
+Format text for debugging purposes.
+2. `fmt::Display`: Uses the {} marker.
+Format text in a more elegant, user friendly fashion.
+Here, we used fmt::Display because the std library provides implementations for these types.
+To print text for custom types, more steps are required.

+Implementing the fmt::Display trait automatically implements the ToString trait which allows us to convert the type to String.

+In line 43, #[allow(dead_code)] is an attribute which only apply to the module after it.